-Folk-country-rock-bluegrass-Americana legend Herb Pedersen (Vern & Ray, The Dillards, Desert Rose Band, Loafer’s Glory) spoke with me for a few minutes on Saturday, March 31, 2012, about his time working with and longtime friendship with the late bluegrass banjo pioneer Earl Scruggs, who died March 28 at 88.
+Folk-country-rock-bluegrass-Americana legend Herb Pedersen (Vern & Ray, The Dillards, Desert Rose Band, Loafer’s Glory) spoke with this reporter for a few minutes on Saturday, March 31, 2012, about his work and longtime friendship with the late bluegrass banjo pioneer Earl Scruggs, who died March 28, 2012, at 88.

 SCVTV studio manager Megan Mann-Perez was the technical producer and director, and chief engineer Michael R. Mazzetti produces the sound.